 Introduction to Adobe Photoshop For Free

-Back in the days of the dark room, you would have to wait days before you could see the results of your work.
+In this Topic, we are going to learn about Adobe Photoshop software.
+Back in the days of the dark room, you would have to wait for days before you could see the results of your work.
 Graphic design was a beast that ate and ate resources, time and manual effort, even for the simplest of works.